sinapirani/Sibamusic/README.md

 ## Features🎉

-- Responsive
+- Responsive🎨
-- Live previews
+- Live previews🛸
-- Sound Visualistion
+- Sound Visualistion🎢
-- Can support any format in any size
+- Can support any format in any size🎡

 ## Run Locally🛸